 - Batamote during the second quarter of 2018, the Company commenced extraction and operations from the Batamote project which was under option.
-At the end of Q1 2019, management ceased operations from Batamote and transitioned back to production from Cerro Prieto. - Cerro Prieto management reduced production during the latter part of Q2 2018 and has performed exploration work and a pushback of the central pit which prepared Cerro Prieto for operation when production resumed in Q2 2019. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - During the period ended December 31,2019, the Company abandoned the El Mozo and another Ecuador project due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province.
+At the end of Q1 2019, management ceased operations from Batamote and transitioned back to production from Cerro Prieto. - Cerro Prieto management reduced production during the latter part of Q2 2018 and has performed exploration work and a pushback of the central pit which prepared Cerro Prieto for operation when production resumed in Q2 2019.

+- Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia work to bring a resolution to the conflict with DynaUSA and move the project into production. - During the period ended December 31, 2019, the Company abandoned the El Mozo and another Ecuador project due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province.

 - Cerro Prieto the Company only produced from the Cerro Prieto project in 2020 although had to deal with a government mandated COVID 19 shutdown in Q2 and had water issues in Q3 which reduced production.
-Q4 2020 saw the Company get back on track with production and 2021 should see production restored to historical levels. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings to bring a resolution to the conflict with DynaUSA and moving the project into production. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base.
+Q4 2020 saw the Company get back on track with production and 2021 should see production restored to historical levels. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia work to bring a resolution to the conflict with DynaUSA and move the project into production. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base.